 One of the problems in hEDS sufferers is the long journey they took to get to a diagnosis.
 Then once they had the diagnosis another journey began to find a treatment.
 Sometimes the treatment and the diagnosis did not match.

-At our center we use a Digital Motion X-ray machine or DMX.
-This helps us visually see disorders in the cervical spine in real time and in real motion.
+At our center, we use a Digital Motion X-ray machine or DMX.
+This helps us visually see disorders in the cervical spine in real-time and in real motion.
 This is not a static image.
 For many people, a digital motion x-ray can reveal a series of missing diagnoses and possibly end your chase for that elusive diagnosis that finally responds well to treatment.

-Again, a digital motion x-ray is exactly what it is sounds like.
+Again, a digital motion x-ray is exactly what it sounds like.
 It is a moving picture x-ray.
-In this video, Dr. Brian Hutcheson, DC shows how digital motion x-ray helped reveal a series of missing diagnoses in the case of a woman in her mid-30’s who happened to be a mother of three.
+In this video, Dr. Brian Hutcheson, DC shows how digital motion x-ray helped reveal a series of missed diagnoses in the case of a woman in her mid-30’s who happened to be a mother of three.